JamFox/quartz.jamfox.dev/content/_index.md

 It shows **all** notes and how they connect to each other.

 Flat, tagless structure lets me focus on the content and not the structure; graph view takes care of the rest!
-Hence, there is no very precise categories or tags to browse by.
+Hence, there are no very precise categories or tags to browse by.

 ## Contents